rthsandbox/rthsandbox.github.io/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 <!--more-->
 Everything in this post is based on the [official quick start guide created by the Parallella team](http://www.parallella.org/quick-start/).
 These instructions are tailored for a Mac running OS X Mavericks (10.9.3) and a Parallella-16 equipped with the Zynq 7010 chip.
 I ran into some _gotchas_ during my first Parallella experience.
 The snags (and solutions) are documented here.

-{% imgcap right /images/parallella.jpg Parallella.
-18 cores on a tiny board. %}
+{% include image.html img="images/parallella.jpg" title="Parallella.
+18 cores on a tiny board." caption="Parallella.
+18 cores on a tiny board." %}

 ###Tools Required
 You will need the following items in order to burn an SD card for your
 Parallella: